-School discos and other student-organized activities must have prior approval of the Secondary Prinicpal.
+School discos and other student-organized activities must have prior approval of the Secondary Principal.
 There will be staff supervision, consistent with the number of students attending the event.
 The BMIS Behaviour Expectations will be applied to such events.
-Guests may be allowed at some events but only with permission of the administration and in limited number.
 Parents should ensure that their child(ren) are collected at the end of the event at the required time.
 Failure to do so will result in them not being allowed to attend the next event.